 This is the most expensive part of our build and rightly so!

 We didn’t want to get an entry-level processor, so we cut costs on other components and decided on the Ryzen 5 3400G which is a mid-level chipset comparable to high-end processors of Intel’s i7 series.
 While the Ryzen 5 series has a mix of quad-core and hexacore processors due to budget constraints we had to stick with a quad-core option.
-The CPU is built on AMD’s Zen 2 architecture while the AMD 4th Generation processors built on the Zen 3 architecture are going to drop in 2020.
+The CPU is built on AMD’s Zen 2 architecture while the AMD 4th Generation processors built on the Zen 3 architecture.

 What’s interesting about the Ryzen 5 series is that even though it has quad-core chips like the Ryzen 3 are that these CPUs have a multi-threading feature.
 So, a quad-core Ryzen 5 can simulate an octa-core processor.